 Key Takeaways

-We covered what a CV is vs. a resume and their key differences.
-Let’s wrap it up by reviewing the key points:
+We covered the strengths of a resume vs a CV.
+Let’s wrap it up by reviewing their key differences: